centreon/centreon-documentation/versioned_docs/version-23.10/api/graph-views-api.md

 title: Graphical views API (beta)
 ---

-If you want to automate the creation of standard views or maintenance, you may use the Centreon MAP extension API.
+If you want to automate the creation or maintenance of standard views, you may use the Centreon MAP extension API.

 > Views created using the API are not immediately visible in the desktop client; you need to